sugam11/LLMbias/README.md

 2. Finetuning Flan-t5.ipynb - Finetuning Flan-t5 base model on Antrhopic HH data, evaluate toxicity on real toxicity prompts data

 3. OpenAI Bias Eval.ipynb - Notebook for evaluating bias in open AI models

+For bias and Toxicity please refer to the README inside the bias and Toxicity folder.

+For RLHF interviews, please refer to the README TRLX folder